 for the initial and final states $|\textrm{in}\rangle \in \scH_{Q(0)}$ and $|\textrm{out} \rangle \in \scH_{Q(L)}$.
 The partition function depends on the choice of initial and final states, whose dependency is suppressed from the notation.

-The cluster partition function has been studied in the context of the wall crossing phenomena of 4d $\scN=2$ theories.
-The quiver in that context is a BPS quiver 4d $\scN=2$ theories, and the partition function \eqref{Zeb} is the expectation values of the Kontsevich-Soibelman monodromy operators \cite{KontsevichSoibelman} (e.g.\ \cite{Cecotti:2010fi}), see also \cite{Cecotti:2011iy,Cordova:2012xk}.
+The cluster partition function has been studied in the context of the wall-crossing phenomena of 4d $\scN=2$ theories.
+The quiver in that context is a BPS quiver 4d $\scN=2$ theories, and the partition function \eqref{Zeb} is the expectation values of the Kontsevich--Soibelman monodromy operators \cite{KontsevichSoibelman} (e.g.\ \cite{Cecotti:2010fi}); see also \cite{Cecotti:2011iy,Cordova:2012xk}.